 Young children don’t value your gift based on the price, it’s often said they’re more interested in playing with the wrapping than the gifts.

 So don’t shell out big bucks without need.
 A perennial favourite of this site’s Festive Fiver Christmas gift contests is the balloon box.
 Get a huge box, fill it tight with blown-up balloons, then wrap it.
-It’ll be the most adored £2 you’ll ever spend - though be careful and make sure burst balloon bits don’t get in mouths.
+It’ll be the most adored £2 you’ll ever spend - though be careful to supervise and make sure burst balloon bits don’t get in mouths.

-pay by credit card if it’s over £100
+Pay by credit card if it’s over £100

 Sadly, firms go bust.
 If that happens and ordered goods haven't arrived, or have but are faulty, it's a nightmare.
 However, Section 75 laws mean if you use a credit card (not debit card, cheque or cash) to pay even partly for something costing between £100 and £30,000, the card company's jointly liable for the whole amount.